gregjan/punchcard_extractor/README.md

 This README describes how to develop and test a Brown Dog extractor tool, based on the template project in this repository.
 It also explains how you can contribute your new tool to the Brown Dog Tools Catalogue.
-Brown Dog Extractor Tools are used to analyse files and produce data points as a result.
+Brown Dog Extractor Tools are used to analyze files and extract metadata out of it.
 For example, one existing extractor uses the OpenCV software to process photographs, finding any human faces that are in a picture.
 You can find these and other extractor examples in the Brown Dog code repository.
 This repository contains a template project only.
 You can clone this repository to your local system and build it right away.